 High intensity interval training maximally improves every conceivable measure of heart function and heart strength.
 It also helps to prevent both the pre-diabetic metabolic syndrome and the heart damage it causes (Exercise and Sports Sciences Reviews, July 2009).
 Interval training raises the good HDL cholesterol far more than less intense exercise does (Journal of Strength and Conditioning Research, March 2009).
 Vigorous exercise protects obese people from heart attacks and prolongs their lives, even if they don’t lose weight (MSSE, October 2006).
 Interval training is now recommended even for people who have had heart attacks, because it improves a heart attack victim’s maximal ability to take in and use oxygen far more than continuous exercise does (J Cardiopulm Rehabil Prev, Feb 13, 2014).
 Vigorous exercise can cause a heart attack in susceptible people, so it is a good idea to get approval from your doctor before you increase the intensity of your exercise program.

-I am 83 years old and have been exercising all my life.
-I do interval training on my bike up to four days a week and long slower rides for recovery on the other three days.
-I warm up for a mile or two, then do standing intervals of 50 pedal strokes (half-rotations) that make me short of breath and cause some muscle burning.
+I am 86 years old and have been exercising all my life.
+When I do an interval workout, I warm up for a mile or two, then do standing intervals of 50 pedal strokes (half-rotations) that make me short of breath and cause some muscle burning.
 Each interval takes about 24 seconds.
 I then go slowly until I recover my breath completely and my muscles feel fresh, and then start my next interval.
-I can usually do 21 of these intervals comfortably in a workout.
+I can usually do about 20 of these intervals comfortably in a workout.
 Near the end of my workout, my muscles start to feel stiff and heavy, signaling that it is time for me to stop for the day.
 You too can achieve a high level of fitness with interval training.